India hijab row: 'All I want to do is study' | DW | 10.02.2022

 Many rights activists have taken to the streets to protest the imposition of hijab ban in Karnataka state

-Huge protests have erupted across Karnataka state over the government's decision to ban the hijab, or headscarf, in schools and colleges.
+Huge protests have erupted across Karnataka state following the government's decision to ban hijabs, or headscarves, in schools and colleges.

-After six students were banned from entering a college in Karnataka's coastal Udupi district for wearing the hijab on January 1, the debate over the rights of Muslim women, pluralism and secularism has gripped the entire country.
+After six students were banned from entering a college in Karnataka's coastal Udupi district for wearing hijabs on January 1, the debate over the rights of Muslim women, pluralism and secularism has gripped the entire country.

 Amid escalating communal tensions and sporadic violence, authorities have closed all high schools and colleges in the southern state for three days.

-The Karnataka state is governed by Prime Minister Narendra Modi's Hindu nationalist Bharatiya Janata Party (BJP), whom many Muslims accuse of deviating from the country's secular ideology.
+The Karnataka state is governed by Prime Minister Narendra Modi's Hindu nationalist Bharatiya Janata Party (BJP), which many Muslims accuse of deviating from the country's secular ideology.

 The state's High Court is hearing two petitions on the issue and will decide whether to keep the ban or discard it.
 One of the petitions argues that it is a citizen's fundamental right to choose the attire, and that is guaranteed by the country's constitution.